ludwiggj/scala-finance-gadget/README.md

 This is a personal project written in Scala to view my share investment portfolio.

 I can log in to my existing financial web site at any time, and view the current value of my portfolio, as well as the last 3 months' worth of transactions.
 However, I also want to view additional information, such as:

 * how much I have invested
-* how my investment has grown (or decreased) over time
+* how the value of my investments has changed over time
 * which investment funds are performing badly

 Previously I did this manually via a spreadsheet.
-This project automates the process, scraping the information from the web site, storing the information in a database and presenting it via a Play application.
+This project automates most of the process, scraping the information from the web site, storing the information in a database and presenting it via a Play application.

 The portfolio page is an example of the financial information which can be viewed via the Play webapp: